 “They are the birds of the sea, whose swimming is like flying and resembles more a natural function than the handling of man-invented appliances.” — Joseph Conrad – The Mirror of the Sea

-The ships weren’t built in Truro city itself, but along the West Bank of the Fal River out to sea shipyards were once a common sight, including Charles Dyer’s Sunny Corner and Hugh Stevens’ at Devoran Quay.
+The ships weren’t built in Truro city itself, but along the West Bank of the Fal River and out to sea, shipyards were once a common sight, including Charles Dyer’s Sunny Corner and Hugh Stevens’ at Devoran Quay.
 The Mary of Truro, built by Stephens in 1875, was the only schooner made in Truro that was still afloat by the end of World War Two.

 Slowly but surely the rivers silted up and were covered over to make way for rail and road.
 Truro remains a Cornish shopping hotspot, but today cargo ships dock about a mile up the River at Newham or at Falmouth.